Daniela-Costa-Ada/PHP-IMMERSION-A/README.md

 # :hammer: Project features

 - `Feature 1`: Crud on PDO
-- `Feature 2`: Authenticated emails in smtp with phpmailer
+- `Feature 2`: Authenticated emails in smtp with phpmailer, using SendGrid
 - `Feature 3`: ?
 - `Feature 4`: ?
 - `Feature 5`: ?